 2.3 Functor

-Many Scala types have a .map method.
-If you’ve ever done:
+Many Scala types have a .map

-then you’ve take advantage of the fact that Option and List are both Functor s.
+then you’ve take advantage of the fact that Option

-Most “mappable” things are a Functor.
+.
 By being honest about this behaviour and giving

-our own types instances of Functor too, we can write clean, generic code, and also
+too, we can write clean, generic code, and also

-utilize more interesting typeclasses that rely on Functor.
+utilize more interesting typeclasses that rely on Functor

 2.4 Foldable

-If your type is a Functor, it’s almost certainly a Foldable too.
-Foldable
+If your type is a Functor

-generalizes the idea of foldLeft and foldRight by using Monoid.
-It says
+generalizes the idea of foldLeft

-“if you give me a container full of Monoid things, I can crush them down
+“if you give me a container full of Monoid

 sanely into a single value”.
-My favourite operation is .fold (also aliased
+My favourite operation is .fold

-as .combineAll):
+as .combineAll

 2.5 Traversable

-If your type is both a Functor and a Foldable it’s almost certainly a
+If your type is both a Functor

 invaluable methods for handling “effects”.

-.sequence “flips” nested effects:
+“flips” nested effects:

-val bar: List[Option[Int]] = List(Some(1), Some(2), None, Some(3))
+val foo: List[Option[Int]] = List(Some(1), Some(2), Some(3)) foo.sequence // Some(List(1, 2, 3)) val bar: List[Option[Int]] = List(Some(1), Some(2), None, Some(3)) bar.sequence // None

-.traverse accomplishes something similar, but is .map -like:
+accomplishes something similar, but is .map

-Note: If you ever see foo.map(f).sequence in code, this can always be replaced
+in code, this can always be replaced

-with foo.traverse(f), which would be much more efficient.
+, which would be much more efficient.

-All of these examples used List and Option, but of course there are many other
+, but of course there are many other

 combinations.
 Most of the vanilla Scala collections can be used and combined